Set up the Order Entry Steps

 - Click Add when done.

-For a quick reference, we will show you how to find and add the Fulfillment Date and Collect Payment Actions inside of the Wizard Actions section.
+For a quick reference, we will show you how to find and add the Fulfillment Date and Collect Payment steps inside of the Wizard Actions section.

 Save your Sales Order

-Once you have added the actions necessary for your specific business use case, they will be listed in the Wizard Actions table.
+Once you have added the steps necessary for your specific business use case, they will be listed in the Wizard Actions table.

-- Rearrange: Simply drag and drop the actions (steps) if you want to change the order.
+- Rearrange: Simply drag and drop the steps if you want to change the order.

 - Finalize: When you are done reviewing the list, click on the Save button at the bottom right to save your changes.
 This is now ready to link to your POS system, agents and more, ensuring your team captures the right details every time an order is created.